mailhog/MailHog/CONFIG.md

 Configuring MailHog
 ===================

-You can configure Go-MailHog using command line options or environment variables:
+You can configure MailHog using command line options or environment variables:

 | Environment         | Command line  | Default         | Description
 | ------------------- | ------------- | --------------- | -----------